-Due to COVID-19, all Marijuana Anonymous meetings are being held online.
+Due to COVID-19, SOME Marijuana Anonymous meetings are being held online.
 Please click the “Online Meetings” tab above to find our ZOOM meeting information.

 Marijuana Anonymous is a fellowship of men and women who share our experience, strength, and hope with each other that we may solve our common problem and help others to recover from marijuana addiction.

 The only requirement for membership is a desire to stop using marijuana.
 There are no dues or fees for membership.
 We are self-supporting through our own contributions.
 MA is not affiliated with any religious or secular institution or organization and has no opinion on any outside controversies or causes.
 Our primary purpose is to stay free of marijuana and to help the marijuana addict who still suffers achieve the same freedom.
 We can do this by practicing our suggested twelve steps of recovery and by being guided as a group by our twelve traditions.

 The following questions may help you determine whether marijuana is a problem in your life.

 - Has smoking pot stopped being fun?